milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 [:octicons-mark-github-16: Code](https://github.com/milaboratory/mixcr/blob/develop/src/main/resources/mixcr_presets/protocols/neb.yaml)

 With the NEBNext® Immune Sequencing Kit (Mouse), sequence the full-length immune gene repertoires of B cells and T cells.
 Profile somatic mutations across all relevant contexts (e.g., V, D, and J segments and isotypes IgM, IgD, IgG, IgA, and IgE) with improved sequence accuracy.
 Characterize BCR light, BCR heavy, TCRα, TCRβ, TCRγ and TCRδ chains.
 This kit includes UMIs for source-molecule identification.
 The `-cdr3` preset may be used to reduce clonotype assembling feature from full V-D-J region to CDR3 only.
-Mix-in option `--dont-separate-by C` may be used for BCR data to not separate clones by isotypes
+Mix-in option `--dont-split-clones-by C` may be used for BCR data to not separate clones by isotypes

 ![](pics/NEBNext-mouse-bcr-kit-dark.svg#only-dark)
 ![](pics/NEBNext-mouse-bcr-kit-light.svg#only-light)